Do not expect too much of such a beautiful hotel, if you are a kind of hot spring enthusiast.

 Although it looks new, the origin of Mount Princeton Hot Springs Resort started the business in 1879.

 It experienced a business failure, had been a school for a while, and finally was renovated as a modern hotel.

 The hotel is surrounded by San Isabel National Forest.

 Next to the main lodge, Princeton Market is here for picking up just a few items.

-There are no guest rooms with geothermal water, so that I chose the cheapest one, Hillside Rooms.
+There are no guest rooms with thermal water, so that I chose the cheapest one, Hillside Rooms.

-This is the view from the Hillside Rooms to the direction of the main lodge.
+This is the view from the Hillside Rooms in the direction of the main lodge.

 I needed a car for moving around.

 In general, there are two different areas for soaking.